 With the PAL program and the American Language Series readers, she went from barely reading 100 simple sight words to reading voraciously anything she can get her hands on.
 She was able to complete the PAL program and read all 6 volumes of the AL Series in 6 months.
 Then she was off on her own and not intimidated to read!

 If you are interested in these books, they are an investment.
 I think they are totally worth it.
-But I also believe in good deals.
-This is hands-down the best price I have ever seen for these books.

 A Word About Spelling